Private Placement Real Estate Investments, Tenant In Common (TIC),REIT and Non-Traded REITs

 As with any private investment, it is a good idea to have the investment reviewed by an investment professional who understands the product and can offer impartial advice prior to investing.
 Private Placement investors suffering losses arising from misrepresentations and omissions of material information in the offering documents should consult with qualified Counsel immediately, as the passage of time can and will affect your legal rights.

-*FINRA has issued other warnings similar to this alert to inform investors and the securities industry of the features and risks of tenant in common real estate offerings, publicly registered non-exchange traded REITs and other “non-conventional investments”.
+*FINRA has issued other warnings similar to this alert to inform investors and the securities industry of the features and risks of real estate offerings and “non-conventional investments”.